comeon-group/comeon-assignment-mobileapps/README.md

 npm start
 ```
 ## Hints
 You may make use of a free web tunnel (eg: NGRok) if you don't want to deal with a self signed SSL on the localhost website you wrap.
+There may be more than one solution to achieve the **communication** between Web and Native sides of the app.
+Please choose the suitable that best matches for your needs.

 ## Found a bug?